 When traveling by air, stow carry-on items close to your seat.
 Try to stand close to the luggage entrance point on the conveyor belt when waiting for your checked bags.

 If traveling by train or bus, try to pack light enough so that you can keep your belongings with you.
 If your luggage must be checked, keep valuables in a daypack.
 Also, it’s good to have a seat where you can view people as they exit the train or bus and collect their luggage.
-If you tend to sleep, affix your bags around your seat with cable and lock.
+If you tend to sleep, affix your bags around your seat with a cable and lock.

 When using taxis, keep your luggage in the seat next to you.
 Sometimes taxi drivers extort money from customers because they are holding their bags hostage in the trunk.